qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_landing_page.rst

         :link: build_from_source_qsc_cli
         :link-type: ref

-        The QSC CLI is a command line interface (CLI) where users can download, compile, and flash the Qualcomm Linux builds through a command line.
+        The QSC CLI is a command line interface (CLI) where you can download, compile, and flash the Qualcomm Linux builds through a command line.

     .. grid-item-card::  |icn-book-blue|  Build with GitHub for unregistered users
         :class-card: card-base-line